jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/cordova_pushplugin/org.jboss.aerogear.cordova.push/README.md

 ```

 ## Demo
-For more information about configuring and using the JBoss Mobile Add-On PushPlugin for Cordova, refer to `JBoss Mobile Add-On Push Helloworld Cordova` and `JBoss Mobile Add-On Push Contacts Mobile Cordova`, as examples of projects using the push feature with JBoss Mobile Add-On for Cordova.
+For more information about configuring and using the JBoss Unified Push PushPlugin for Cordova, refer to `JBoss Unified Push Helloworld Cordova` and `JBoss Unified Push Contacts Mobile Cordova`, as examples of projects using the push feature with JBoss Unified Push for Cordova.

-###JBoss Mobile Add-On UnifiedPush Server
+###JBoss Unified Push Server
-For more information about deploying, configuring and using the JBoss Mobile Add-On UnifiedPush Server, see the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/).
+For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).